Epic #77562: Misbehaviors with datetime values and timezones

 date CET 1970-01-01 01:00:00 am AM 01 Thu January 1 1 01 01 00 1 Thursday 0 01 Jan 1 +0100 RFC2822 Thu, 01 Jan 1970 01:00:00 +0100 00 31 0 4 70 1970 0 3600 2003

 date CEST 1970-01-01 01:00:00 am AM 01 Thu January 1 1 01 01 00 1 Thursday 0 01 Jan 1 +0100 RFC2822 Thu, 01 Jan 1970 01:00:00 +0100 00 31 0 4 70 1970 0 3600 2003

 More about this bug can be found here, till now I never verified why that happens exactly:

 Apart from that a different timezone shouldn't be a reason usually that a whole day is missing, I'd expect 1 or a few hours maximum.

 Nevertheless, I'll try your solution and think a bit how to track it down more precisely.

-#3 Updated by Stefan Neufeind about 4 years ago
+#3 Updated by Stefan Neufeind over 4 years ago

 The problem here is that the date gets transformed from a timestamp to a date and back.
 During this it can happen that an hour or two are subtracted giving you a date/time on the day before.
 The time is then stripped, which gives you the day before at midnight.
 The same happens on each subsequent save.

-#5 Updated by David Bruchmann about 4 years ago
+#5 Updated by David Bruchmann over 4 years ago